rollingedit/YouTube-Album-Splitter/README.md

 ## Automatic Setup

-After you paste a valid YouTube video link, the script checks for yt-dlp, FFmpeg, Python, and the Python tagging library it needs.
+After you paste a valid YouTube video link, the script checks for yt-dlp, FFmpeg, Python, Deno, and the Python tagging library it needs.
 If you type `aac`, it checks only the tools needed for AAC conversion.
 It installs missing tools automatically when possible, then refreshes PATH inside the current terminal session so the run can continue.

-Deno is installed only on demand, if a download fails and yt-dlp needs its JavaScript challenge solver to retry.
-It is skipped on normal runs.
+Deno is set up during that same check.
+Current yt-dlp needs a supported JavaScript runtime (Deno 2.3.0 or newer) for full YouTube support, so the tool installs it like the other helper tools and updates it if an older Deno is found.
+If Deno setup fails, the run continues with a warning, because some videos can still download without it.

 The exact package IDs, network destinations, file locations, and uninstall commands are listed in [SECURITY.md](SECURITY.md), so this section stays focused on what the first run does.